alpa-projects/alpa/examples/llm_serving/README.rst

    Alpa compiles multiple executables and uses these executables to encode a prompt chunk by chunk.
 This argument controls the possible chunk sizes.
 Depending on the length of your prompt, you can try different combinations.
 For example, if your prompt lengths are around 1000-1500, a good combination is ``[1, 256, 1024]``.
 3. Tune parallelization strategy.
 If you are familiar with alpa, you can tune the ``method`` argument of ``alpa.parallelize`` and try different parallelization methods.

 If you find the generation speed too slow and want to accelerate it, please join `Alpa slack <https://forms.gle/YEZTCrtZD6EAVNBQ7>`_ and tell us your use cases.
-We are acitvely working on improving the performance.
+We are actively working on improving the performance.

 Other Models